stanford-rc/hpc-intro/_episodes/11-connecting.md

 ## Secure Connections

 The first step in using a cluster is to establish a connection from our laptop to the cluster.
-When we are sitting at a computer (or standing, or holding it in our hands or on our wrists), we have come to expect a visual display with icons, widgets, and perhaps some windows or applications: a _graphical user interface_, or GUI.
+When we are sitting at a computer, we have come to expect a visual display with icons, widgets, and perhaps some windows or applications: a _graphical userinterface_, or GUI.
 Since computer clusters are remote resources that we connect to over slow or intermittent interfaces (WiFi and VPNs especially), it is more practical to use a _command-line interface_, or CLI, to send commands as plain-text.
 If a command returns output, it is printed as plain text as well.
 The commands we run today will not open a window to show graphical results.

 If you have ever opened the Windows Command Prompt or macOS Terminal, you have